alxtwin/imdb-searcher/README.md

 # imdb-searcher

-made using python IMDbPy
+##made using python IMDbPy
-The aim of this project is to randomly generate a movie suggestion based on user selection.
+##The aim of this project is to randomly generate a movie suggestion based on user selection.

-Main options:
+**main options:**
 - movie genre
 - movie year (optional)
 - rating (best or worst ratings)